University Library (University of Illinois Urbana-Champaign): IDEALS

-The Illinois Digital Environment for Access to Learning and Scholarship, known as IDEALS, is the University of Illinois at Urbana-Champaign's institutional repository.
-Since 2010, Master's theses and Ph.D. dissertations completed at the University of Illinois at Urbana-Champaign have been deposited in IDEALS.
+The Illinois Digital Environment for Access to Learning and Scholarship, known as IDEALS, is the University of Illinois Urbana-Champaign's institutional repository.
+Since 2010, Master's theses and Ph.D. dissertations completed at the University of Illinois Urbana-Champaign have been deposited in IDEALS.
 Scholars may decide to whom, and how soon, their works should be available.
-They may choose to make their dissertations or theses available to the general public or restrict them to University of Illinois at Urbana-Champaign affiliates.
+They may choose to make their dissertations or theses available to the general public or restrict them to University of Illinois Urbana-Champaign affiliates.
 Additionally, they may choose to restrict their work entirely, ensuring that for a period of two years after graduation it will remain embargoed.
-In addition to dissertations and theses, IDEALS contains research by many of the scholars and departments at the University of Illinois at Urbana-Champaign, much of which is freely available to the general public.
+In addition to dissertations and theses, IDEALS contains research by many of the scholars and departments at the University of Illinois Urbana-Champaign, much of which is freely available to the general public.

 Special collections

-Illinois has a Rare Book & Manuscript Library (RBML).
-The Rare Book & Manuscript Library gained the Gwendolyn Brooks archives in 2014, as the poet's daughter appreciated RBML's work with young people of Illinois.
-RBML also holds the Carl Sandburg archives, and in 2013 librarians with RBML have discovered previously unknown poems among the poet's papers.
+The Rare Book & Manuscript Library (RBML) at Illinois acquired the Gwendolyn Brooks archives in 2014, reflecting its role in promoting literary studies and outreach activities.
+RBML also holds the Carl Sandburg archives, and in 2013 librarians with RBML discovered previously unknown poems among the poet's papers.
 Additionally, the Rare Books & Manuscript Library holds personal archives of French novelist Marcel Proust; English writers John Milton, H.G.
 Wells, and Anthony Trollope; English politician Benjamin Disraeli; and Olympian and former president of the International Olympic Committee, Avery Brundage.

 The University Library's Illinois History and Lincoln Collection preserves and makes available a large collection of documents and publications pertaining both to the sixteenth president of the United States and to the history of the state of Illinois.
 Among other famed collections, the University Library contains strong Slavic and Eastern European collections, as well as strong collections in subjects as diverse as music, literature, history, maps, sciences, and serials.
 In this context, the term "serial" includes periodicals such as journals, magazines, and newspapers, as well as yearbooks.